 Roughly 15,000 Americans died as a result of the War of 1812.
 Roughly 8,600 British and Canadian soldiers died from battle or disease.
 The losses among Native American tribes are not known.

 Who were some of the important military figures of the War of 1812?

 Oliver Hazard Perry was a young naval officer who won the Battle of Lake Erie, capturing an entire British naval squadron and permitting the liberation of Detroit.

 Jacob Brown was an infantry officer who built up an impressive service record in the war, culminating in the successful defense of Fort Erie despite a seven-week siege.
 He was later promoted to Commander General of the U.S. Army.

-William Henry Harrison was responsible for the military destruction of Tecumseh’s Confederacy, a dangerous Native American concentration in the northwest.
+William Henry Harrison was responsible for the military destruction of Tecumseh’s Confederacy of Native American tribes and other successful campaigns against British and Native American forces in the northwest.
 He was later elected President of the United States.